fabric8io/fabric8/docs/v2-changes.md

 In addition to support the ability to modify source or metadata inside a wiki / git repository (e.g. camel routes or Java code) we default to using the [Kubernetes source to image extension](builds.html). i.e. Profiles map to a build which has a git repository; this can be viewed/edited via the wiki, a web based IDE or traditional IDE or editor.

-So source projects are editted; they result in builds which then generate container images which are then used by deployments.
+So source projects are edited; they result in builds which then generate container images which are then used by deployments.

 #### Auto Scaling